 - You can also choose another named beneficiary instead of your eligible spouse.
 Your spouse must consent to this option.

 If you are single, you will automatically get the Zero Option Adjustment, as there is no automatic survivor benefit provided.
 Thus, your monthly benefit will be automatically enhanced.
 However, you have the option to receive a reduced benefit in order to provide a survivor benefit to a named beneficiary.

-- You can select a “certain and continuous“ benefit for 10 or 15 years, with a named beneficiary (with no age restriction).
+- You can select a “certain and continuous“ benefit for 15 years, with a named beneficiary (with no age restriction).
 A monthly benefit will be paid for your lifetime, and a survivor benefit will be paid for the remainder of the selected number of years if you die during that selected time period.
 If you live longer than the selected number of years, no survivor benefit will be paid.

 The survivor benefit choice is made at retirement and cannot be changed once selected (even if your named beneficiary predeceases you).

 - The spouse or other named beneficiary you choose